alisterburt/alisterburt.github.io/src/index.md

 an extensible, interactive multidimensional image viewer for Python.

-I'm generally excited about image analysis for cryo-electron tomography and advocate for sustainablility in scientific software development.
+I'm generally excited about image analysis for cryo-electron tomography and like sustainablility in scientific software development.